TheRealMDK/arch-hypr-dots/README.md

 sudo touch /etc/cmdline.d/arch.conf
 ```

-Open the newly created file with nvim.
+2. Open the newly created file with nvim.

 ```bash
 sudo nvim /etc/cmdline.d/arch.conf
 ```

-1. Run the below command in a new terminal
+3. Run the below command in a new terminal.

 ```bash
 cat /etc/kernel/cmdline
 ```

-2. Paste the below in the file and replace **\<output>** with the output from the previous command.
+4. Paste the below in the file and replace **\<output>** with the output from the previous command.

 ```
 options <output> quiet splash
 ```

-3. Save and exit the file.
+5. Save and exit the file.

-##### Add Plymouth to mkinitcpio.conf
+#### 16.13.2 Add Plymouth to mkinitcpio.conf

 1. Open the mkinitcpio.conf file with nvim.